alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 distribution of the vote probability to be.
 Having multiple levels like this are what give hierarchical models their name -- parameters are drawn from distributions whose parameters are also distributions themselves.
-Adding this level lets us construct a model that better captures the variation in voters that we would expect.
-Additionally, this type of model structure offers some practical advantages: models that are specified in non-hierarchical ways tend to have difficulty fitting complex data with few parameters, but simultaneously overfit data for more complicated model structures if the exact form of the model is inappropriate for the data.
-Hierarchical models avoid this tradeoff as they are able to naturally capture complex structure in data with relatively few parameters, and are not prone to overfitting.

-Since all parameters in a Bayesian model must have priors, our task is now to encode our prior beliefs about the vote probability by setting prior distributions for $a$ and $b$.
+Since all parameters in a Bayesian model must have priors, our task is now to encode our prior beliefs about the vote probability distribution by setting prior distributions for $a$ and $b$.

 ##### Prior